 Tokyo Stroll Supplement: Tsukiji

-This page is for corrections and additions to the Tsukiji chapter of Tokyo Stroll.
-Updates will be announced on my blog.
+This page indexes, contains corrections and has additions to the Tsukiji chapter of Tokyo Stroll.

 This park has a grove of Metasequoia, or dawn redwood, it also has a bust of Philipp Franz von Seibold near the fountain.
 Seibold helped spread Western medical knowledge to Japan during the rule of the shoguns.
 The bust was a gift of the Stichting Isaac Alfred Ailion, a foundation of Leiden University to Chūō-ku with assistance from the Asahi Shimbun newspaper.
 His Japan born daughter Ine would later go to medical school, play a role in spreading Western knowledge, and practice medicine for several years.
 Next to the park is Saint Luke's Hospital, one of the first Western hospitals in Japan.